dlthings/drlnd_p1_navigation/Report.md

 ## Method

 I solved this problem by implementing a Double Deep Q Network.
-I started from the example DQN code from the DRLND lessons and adapted the learning update to do Double DQN.
+I started from the [example DQN code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the DRLND lessons.
+I adapted this code to interact with the unity env and upgraded learn() function to do [Double DQN](https://arxiv.org/abs/1509.06461).

 ## Results